Jomy10/rpg-lang/README.md

 If you need a 32-bit binary, you can compile the cli manually by running `cargo build --release` inside of the rpg-cli folder .
 This will build the cli for your machine and put it in the target/release folder

+## Tools
+To make writing in this language easier, there is a VSCode extension for syntax highlighting.
+You can get it from the [VSCode Marketplace](hittps://marketplace.visualstudio.com/items?itemName=JonasEveraert.rpg-lang).

+If you use a different IDE and want to add support for RPG, feel free to open a pull request!

 ## Contributing
 I welcome all contributions.
 Feel free to open an issue about anything and optionally a pull request.